 The number of gardeners and groundspeople in employment fell slightly from 2006 to 2013.
 Employment numbers are projected to grow for the next few years, and then be relatively stable.

 Gardeners and groundspeople usually work for public bodies that owns parks and sports fields or for individuals or families who want help in their own gardens.

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a certificate in horticulture or viticulture, most graduates are in employment further study.
-Few graduates are overseas two years later, while a few are receiving a benefit.
-The median salary two years after completion was around $35,600.
+Three years after completing a certificate in horticulture or viticulture, most graduates are in employment or overseas.
+Few graduates are in further study three years later, while a few are receiving a benefit.
+The median salary three years after completion was around $39,000.

 Arborists are on Immigration New Zealand's Immediate Skill Shortage List for all regions.
 Arborists are a special kind of gardener who focuses on caring for and maintaining trees.
 If a job appears on the list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Gardener and groundsperson vacancies are advertised through websites such as TradeMe Jobs and Seek.

 Gardeners and groundspeople can gain more responsibility when they get more experience.
 For example, they could be tasked with planning a garden as well as planting or weeding it, and could become a supervisor for other gardeners.
 Some gardeners establish their own companies, or work independently as sole proprietors.